AngryMonkeysManagingInADigitalWorld/ISQA3420/DFDDictionary.md

 Corporate Developer - Plans and execution of a wide range of strategies to meet organizational objectives

+Corporate Manager - The process of leading administrating and directing a company

 CPE Information - A unique identifier for a software package